nvbogu/Natural-Language-Understanding-API/README.md

 ```

 This creates a new model which is stored in the model folder.
 The data used to train the model is stored in the nlu.md file which is located in the data folder.
-You can just change the data and re-run the above command to train your model.
+You can just change the data and re-run the above command to train your own model.
+Althow training the model is pretty straight forward please visit the [official rasa documentation](https://rasa.com/docs/rasa/nlu-training-data/) for more details.

 You can make your API Server to use your model by altering the rasa run command: